JaneliaSciComp/modular-devices/README.md

 external sources such as TTL signals or calls from modular device clients through communication channels.

+Modular device clients call server methods by sending the server requests and the server handles the request and sends back a response to the client.

 Modular devices can be both clients and/or servers and devices communicate with one another using [JSON](http://www.json.org/) strings.
 Any communication channel capable of sending and receiving